owrent/owrent-mini-app-v01/README.md

-# Waitlist Mini App Quickstart
+# Owrent Mini App

-This is a demo Mini App application built using OnchainKit and the Farcaster SDK.
-Build a waitlist sign-up mini app for your company that can be published to the Base app and Farcaster.
+This is the Owrent invoice factoring mini app built using OnchainKit and the Farcaster SDK.
+The app provides a streamlined onboarding experience for users to understand invoice factoring and create factoring requests.

 ## Prerequisites